Updated on March 21, 2019

 Oura Ring vs Motiv Ring

-The Motiv Ring is the main competitor to the Oura.
+The Motiv Ring is Oura’s main competitor.

 On the outside they look about the same, but functionally they’re not.
 Here are the biggest differences: